alexweissman/bootsole/README.md

 Use the <code>hideable</code> class to make Bootstrap columns that will collapse when empty.
 This is useful for creating templates for forms with buttons that appear or disappear in different contexts.

 ## Changelog

+### 0.1.3

+- Added the 'selectTime' and 'hidden' input types.
+- Added placeholders, data-* fields for options in select2 fields.

 ### 0.1.2